 Gives student entrepreneurs the opportunity to network with the founders/CEOs of companies, explore their entrepreneurial aptitude, and work through the details of their own start-ups.
 Provides structure, tools, and resources to start of company, and compete in the UW Business Plan Competition.
 Credit/no-credit only.

-The goal of this course is to prepare students for success in the 2013 UW Business Plan Competition (BPC).
+This course prepares students for success in the 2014 UW Business Plan Competition (BPC).
 The scope of the course includes the development of a new venture from idea generation through business planning, funding and startup.
 Students will learn from assigned reading, class discussions, and guest lectures delivered by some of Seattle’s most accomplished entrepreneurs and subject-matter experts.

 Student learning goals